chatswithjc/godisgood/content/en/docs/book/your-purpose.md

 toc: true
 ---

+## There are no accidents in God's universe

-**"We humans keep brainstorming options and plans, BUT God's PURPOSE prevails."** Proverbs 19:21 (The Message)
+"We humans keep brainstorming options and plans, BUT God's PURPOSE prevails."
+Proverbs 19:21 (The Message)

-**Everything, is either caused by God, or allowed by God.
+Everything, is either caused by God, or allowed by God.
 You either believe in the supreme, unlimited, power of God or not!
-You either believe that when you surrender to God, He takes over totally, or you live with a part-time God the rest of your life.**
+You either believe that when you surrender to God, He takes over totally, or you live with a part-time God the rest of your life.

-**There are no accidents in God's universe**

-Our human understanding has a limited comprehension of such God, who loves, cares, produces miracles, intervenes, protects, allows painful experiences to happen.

-**"Brothers and sisters, I do not consider myself yet to have taken hold of it.
-BUT ONE THING I DO: FORGETTING WHAT IS BEHIND AND STRAINING TOWARD WHAT IS AHEAD, I PRESS ON TOWARD the goal to win the prize for which God has called me heavenward in Christ Jesus."** Philippians 3:13-14 (NIV)

-Forgetting the **PAST,** looking **FORWARD,** I **PRESS ON.** Can you feel the force behind these words, Friend?
-Total focus.
-Total singleness of mind and purpose.
-Only **ONE THING** matters: To press on!

-Let your entire life be rooted in God.
-Question everything with the eyes of one who knows God.
-Check everything through the filters of God's presence in the here and now.
-Accept everything in faith, believing that somehow there is a reason for such event.
-Romans 8:28 holds the key to the best life ever!
-Nothing in life gets better than trusting in God.

-**"And we know that all things work out for good for those who love God."**

-This promise does not say, that everything in life will be pleasant.
-This is not an unconditional promise, either.
-It only applies to followers of God.
-This promise is for those who believe God is powerful to turn an ugly divorce into a better life.
-This promise is for parents who suffer for the life a child has chosen to live.
-God will bring gold out of the fire.
-This promise is for those who believe God can turn ashes into beauty.
-This promise is for those who believe their mistakes, sins, a horrible, painful past, can be turn into a blessing to bless others.

-“Life will break you.
-Nobody can protect you from that, and living alone won't either, for solitude will also break you with its yearning. **YOU HAVE TO LOVE.
-YOU HAVE TO FEEL.
-IT IS THE REASON YOU ARE HERE ON EARTH.
-YOU ARE HERE TO RISK YOUR HEART.** You are here to be swallowed up.
-And when it happens that you are broken, or betrayed, or left, or hurt, or death brushes near, let yourself sit by an apple tree and listen to the apples falling all around you in heaps, wasting their sweetness.
-Tell yourself you tasted as many as you could.” (**"_The Painted Drum_"** by Louise Erdrich)

 The Bible says that your heavenly Father has a plan for each of our individual lives (FathersLoveLetter.com).
 To fulfill that plan is nothing less than ultimate success in life.
 But we need to hear Him, so that He can lead us into His plan for our lives.
 But to do that, we need to be connected to Him through a personal loving relationship.